shabiel/FM-HTML-Documentation/DOCUMENTATION_TODO.md

 # Internationalization
 ## Fileman is Translation-ready
-All hard­coded display strings in File Manager have been converted to the Fileman Dialog framework, so translation can be table­driven.
+All hard­coded display strings in File Manager have been converted to the Fileman Dialog framework, so translation can be table ­driven.

 ## New Entries in Dialog File (.84)
 Many new entries have been added to the Dialog file to handle all end­user